benmarwick/rrtools/README.md

   - If we want to use Travis on our project, we need to make an account at <https://hub.docker.com/> to receive our Docker container after a successful build on travis

+##### 1\. if you used `package_manager = TRUE` in `use_dockerfile()`

+  - your compendium ran `install.packages("packrat")`,
+    `packrat:::set_opts("auto.snapshot" = TRUE)`, and `packrat::init()`.
+  - this manages your packages so colleagues and future you will always install the same packages and versions when knitting your reports.
+  - this, combined with Dockerfile\[1\], helps maximize reproducibility.
+  - note, although `packrat` should automatically take future snapshots as you change the list of packages (install, remove, upgrade, downgrade), **before publication** you should manually call `packrat::snapshot()` to ensure your local report will be accurate reflected in your published report.
+      - test your `Dockerfile` infrequently as the marginal cost of reproducibility due to `packrat` is longer build times for your Docker images.

 #### 7\. `rrtools::use_travis()`